jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

 * has default values for when a value is not given for a certain input
 * performs a calculation based on a given input to return an output based on an input

-I also encountered the following exceptions
+and encountered the following exceptions

 * :doc:`/exceptions/AssertionError`
 * :doc:`/exceptions/AttributeError`